neilchaudhuri/vidya-website/content/blog/vidya-reloaded.md

 Not every browser supports service workers--notably Safari.
 After all, Apple makes a lot of money from its App Store, but they will come around.
 I mean even [Microsoft Edge](https://www.thurrott.com/windows/windows-10/116101/microsoft-said-progressive-web-apps-build) is about to roll out PWA support.
 Still, even among progressive browsers, you have to be wary.
 Chrome gives you access to the camera on the device; will Edge?
-You have to be mindful of what your [target browser can do](https://whatwebcando.today/).
+You have to be mindful of what your [target browsers can do](https://whatwebcando.today/).
 Also the tooling is in its infancy.
-The more complex your PWA (*e.g.* the more static assets to cache or the more frequent your updates) the more you will need good tools to help.
+The more complex your PWA (*e.g.* the more static assets to cache and/or the more frequent your updates and pushes) the more you will need good tools to help.

 It always takes time to sort out browser issues.
 But just as browser applications all but overtook native desktop applications from when [The Fresh Prince originally aired](https://www.thesun.co.uk/tvandshowbiz/4164081/the-fresh-prince-of-bel-air-to-return-with-will-smith-20-years-after-it-last-aired-according-to-jazzy-jeff/),